 Metallica learned how to deal with the discomfort of intimacy and anger.
 Sometimes this was when they were feeling hurt by a bandmate putting down their lyric or when someone called something they did boring or lacking novelty.
 Not simply by tone policing each other, but by having someone say how they feel about this part of you and you saying how it felt to hear them say that, etc.

-Hetfield particularly goes through a transformation as he leaves the band (and the documentary) for a time while going into rehab.
+Hetfield particularly goes through a transformation as he leaves the band for a time while going into rehab.
 When his re-entry to the band requires that he only work between 11am and 4pm, there is some resentment and some people feel infringed upon.
 Intimacy and anger are on vivid display there.

 And weirdly, these guys talk about it.
 Yell about it.
 And keep showing up for work.